Say you're in the market for a new pair of headphones or a new guitar tuner. Where would you start your search? Google, right?

 For each keyword, the search terms report will include data on:

 - And more

-If you have a product to sell, now is the time to consider using Amazon sponsored products ads.
-You can get in relatively early, at a lower cost-per-click, and have a chance to promote new products at the top of an Amazon search.
-It’s still very early days for Amazon advertising -- this creates a big opportunity.
+If you have a product to sell, now is the time to consider using Amazon Sponsored Products ads.
+You’ll enjoy a reasonable cost per click and have a chance to promote new products at the top of an Amazon search.